morehwachege/attendance-tracker-email/README.md

 # Attendance Tracker

-Tracks the attendace of participants in online events using their emails
+Tracks the attendance of participants in online events using their emails

 ### Next in the project